cabo/ace-aif/draft-ietf-ace-aif.md

 * Dynamic-X permissions are converted into what the number would have been for X, plus a Dynamic-Offset chosen as 32 (e.g., 35 is the number for Dynamic-DELETE as the number for DELETE is 3).
-* The set of numbers is converted into a single number `REST-method-set` by taking each number to the power of two and computing the inclusive OR of the binary representations of all the power values.
+* The set of numbers is converted into a single number `REST-method-set` by taking two to the power of each (decremented) method number and computing the inclusive OR of the binary representations of all the power values.

 This data model could be interchanged in the JSON